-Special Education Videos for Students
+Special Education Videos for Teachers

 If you’re a teacher, you’ve been bombarded with information on a number of syndromes, illnesses, disabilities, and other information to facilitate classroom inclusion.
 Inclusion has added to your burden of teaching.
 Yet there seems to be a silver lining in each child regardless of their status.
 This short program discusses Asperger’s Syndrome which is one of the least known, yet fastest emerging diagnoses for children and adults.

 Many youngsters with Dyslexia don’t know they have Dyslexia or may not have been diagnosed as dyslexic.
 Gerard Sagmiller is “the” expert on Dyslexia and has been living with dyslexia for most of his life.
 This program will provide a greater insight for teachers to learn how best to work with and educate people who have Dyslexia.